 WEHNER: Because you should know better.
 Because I arrived at this position, and I arrived at it because it was reasonable and it was logical, and everyone who is reasonable and logical should arrive at the same position I do.
 I think that is exactly what happened.

 And I think you’re both full of shit.
 I would like at least one concrete example rather than a vague description.
 A story.
 An anecdote.
 This was the issue: Obama thought X, McConnell thought Y, nothing was done.
-Because then at least we could see what we thought about X or Y; and whether we thought X or Y were cynical.
-So one specific example.
 Surely Mr. Inskeep will ask for that.

 The vagueness of this accusation—which, again, comes from the mouth of NPR's own reporter—is, I assume, the whole point.
 Defending against the vague is like punching out of cotton.
 And by now we’re onto the second half of the equation.